International Road Transport Operations in Belgium

 Bridge and Tunnel Tolls

-- Liefkenshoek Tunnel Connects N49 (B) to A12 (Nl) - Situated North of Antwerp Liefkenshoek Tunnel
+Liefkenshoek Tunnel Connects N49 (B) to A12 (NL) - Situated North of Antwerp

 Loads & Load Safety